Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người Lao ĐộngNgười Lao Động18/06/2025

-Comply with FIFA standards
+Comply with FIFA standards.

 Khó có chuyện sáp nhập đội bóng- Ảnh 2.

-Own multiple teams at the same time
+Owning multiple football teams at the same time.

-In world football, there are many cities that own up to 3 professional football teams at the same time.
-Manchester United and Manchester City are both football icons of the foggy country, representing the city of Manchester in the Premier League.
-Similarly, the capital of England, London, has many top clubs such as Arsenal, Chelsea and Tottenham Hotspur.
+In world football, there are many cities that simultaneously own up to three professional football teams.
+Manchester United and Manchester City are both iconic clubs in England, representing the city of Manchester in the Premier League.
+Similarly, London, the capital of England, boasts several top clubs such as Arsenal, Chelsea, and Tottenham Hotspur.

 More opportunities